zudo-doc

 Dev Mode

-In dev mode (pnpm dev), a Vite middleware handles history requests dynamically.
 When you open the history panel, it runs git commands on the fly — no pre-generation needed.
+The server’s file index refreshes every 10 seconds, so new or renamed files are picked up automatically.
 This means history is always up-to-date with your latest commits.

 ⚠️ Warning